pdanio/academic-kickstart/content/post/2018_practice_update/index.md

 ---
-title: 'Clinical Benefit of Cancer Drugs and Associated Time to Approval'
+title: 'Clinical Benefit of Cancer Drugs and Associated Time to Reimbursement'
 subtitle: 'Coverage on Practice Update'
 summary: Coverage on Practice Update
 authors: